KarenRumbidzai/minicartslider/README.md

 $ composer update -vvv
 ```

-After the composer installation has finished, active the module by running the following commands from your Magento 2 root directory:
+After the composer installation has finished, activate the module by running the following commands from your Magento 2 root directory:

 ```bash
 $ php bin/magento module:enable Vectra_MiniCartSlider